 Acid reflux is common, and it occurs in about 60 million Americans.
 If acid reflux happens two times a week or more, it’s called GERD.
 About 20 percent of adults have GERD.

-In addition to heartburn, people with GERD have tooth damage, trouble breathing, nausea and trouble swallowing.
+Atypical symptoms of GERD include tooth damage, trouble breathing, nausea and trouble swallowing.
+More common atypical symptoms are cough and throat clearing, and sensation of something in the throat known as a globus.
 Left untreated, GERD can lead to damage in the esophagus or cancer.

 When cholesterol deposits harden in the gallbladder, an organ that stores bile to help digest fat, they become stones.
 If they become too big or too numerous, they cause pain and inflammation in the right upper abdomen.